International students in Perth can work up to 48 hours a fortnight.

 Your Tax File Number (TFN) is your personal reference number in Australia's tax system.
 You can apply for a TFN online once you have your visa and have arrived in Australia.
 You should apply for your TFN before you start work or soon after.

 While it is not a requirement, if you choose to work in Australia you should get a TFN to avoid paying more tax than you have to.
 It is free too!

 Many degrees at Perth’s universities require you to enrol in an internship, practical placement or vocational training as part of your course.
 You should firstly find out whether the course you are studying requires you to do an internship.
 Universities have teams to help you find relevant internships and practical placements, so approach your institution for more information about what’s available.

 If your course does not require you to do an internship or work experience, that should not stop you from finding one that works for you.

 Many online job search sites advertise internship programs, or you can visit Grad Australia to search for internship programs in Perth.

 If you are in a creative industry, you might like to attend an event with Guerrilla Establishment, a not-for-profit organisation providing ongoing education, support and personal development to Perth students, graduates and industry members.

-Internships and work experience are often unpaid working arrangements, meaning you are expected to experience the work involved as your primary benefit.
+Please note that internships and work experience are often unpaid working arrangements, meaning you are expected to experience the work involved as your primary benefit.

 Before you commence this sort of work, make sure you have a clear understanding of what the role involves, and your rights as an intern or as a volunteer on work experience.
-If you find yourself doing work that contributes to the ordinary operation of the business, then it may actually be a job – which means you should receive the same benefits as an employee, such as pay and other leave entitlements.
-You can find out more about your work rights as an unpaid worker here.
+If you find yourself doing work that contributes to the ordinary operation of the business, then it may actually be a job – which means you should receive the same benefits as an employee, such as pay and leave entitlements.
+Find out more about your work rights as an unpaid worker here.